squid-cache/squid-cache.github.io/Features/SslBump.rst

 == Details ==

-Squid-in-the-middle decryption and encryption of straight '''CONNECT''' and transparently redirected SSL traffic, using configurable client- and server-side certificates.
-While decrypted, the traffic can be inspected using ICAP.
+Squid-in-the-middle decryption and encryption of straight '''CONNECT''' and transparently redirected SSL traffic, using configurable CA certificates.
+While decrypted, the traffic can be analyzed, blocked, or adapted using regular Squid features such as [[Features/ICAP|ICAP]] and [[Features/eCAP|eCAP]].

  /!\ By default, most user agents will warn end-users about a possible man-in-the-middle attack.